-The public services system is experiencing increasing pressures to address significant variations in regional and local service availability and gaps in important basic services and supports such as crisis, emergency, acute inpatient, outpatient, case management, and psychiatry services and recovery-focused housing and employment supports
+The public services system is experiencing increasing pressures to address significant variations in regional and local service availability and gaps in important basic services and supports such as crisis, emergency, acute inpatient, outpatient, case management, and psychiatry services and recoveryfocused housing and employment supports

-The Governor's Task Force on Improving Mental Health Services and Crisis Response and the joint subcommittee established by the 2014 session of the General Assembly to study the mental health system could propose statutory and administrative changes to improve service quality and outcomes and increase access to the range of services, supports, and technologies required to respond to individuals in mental health crisis and their families.
+The joint subcommittee established by the 2014 session of the General Assembly (SJ 47) and extended in the 2017 General Assembly session to study the mental health system will continue to propose statutory and administrative changes to improve service quality and outcomes and increase access to the range of services, supports, and technologies required to respond to individuals in mental health crisis and their families.

-This service area is funded with 94% general fund dollars and 6% federal funds.
+This service area is funded with 95 percent general fund dollars and five percent federal funds.
 The federal funds are from the Community Mental Health Services (CMHS) Block Grant that is passed through to community programs.
 CSBs also receive funds from other sources such as local funds, Medicaid, other fees, and other revenues which are not appropriated to CSBs and are not included in this table.
-Expenditures for 2014 indicate that 67% of funds are directly tied to programs while 33% is unearmarked funding distributed directly to CSBs.

-2015 General Fund 2015 Nongeneral Fund 2016 General Fund 2016 Nongeneral Fund Initial Appropriation for the Biennium 192,846,666 11,760,000 202,534,046 11,760,000 Changes to Initial Appropriation 0 0 0 0
+2017 General Fund 2017 Nongeneral Fund 2018 General Fund 2018 Nongeneral Fund Initial Appropriation for the Biennium 218,857,697 11,760,000 218,857,697 11,760,000 Changes to Initial Appropriation 0 0 19,344,651 0